 For three years starting in 2017, thousands of volunteers from throughout the region packed the convention center to put together non-perishable meals for the Greater Pittsburgh Community Food Bank.
 Then COVID struck.

-With large gatherings out, Cindy Deschaine, pastoral associate for the Beaver Valley parishes of the Great Grouping (Good Samaritan, Ambridge; St. John the Baptist, Baden; Our Lady of Peace, Conway; Saints John & Paul in Wexford), decided to try smaller, socially-distanced event.
+With large gatherings out, Cindy Deschaine, pastoral associate for the Beaver Valley parishes of the Great Grouping (Good Samaritan, Ambridge; St. John the Baptist, Baden; Our Lady of Peace, Conway; Saints John & Paul in Franklin Park), decided to try smaller, socially-distanced event.